sttp-book/sttp-book/chapters/appendix/answers.md

 **Exercise 15**

-Focusing on the positive cases
+Focusing on the positive cases:

 |                                    | T1 | T2 | T3 |
 |------------------------------------|----|----|----|